Story at a glance:

 3. HoHo Wien, Vienna, Austria

-Located in Vienna, Austria and designed by RLP Rüdiger Lainer + Partner, the HoHo Wien building is a 24-floor timber-and-concrete mixed-use structure measuring 275.6 feet tall.
+The RLP Rüdiger Lainer + Partner–designed HoHo Wien building in Vienna is a 24-floor timber-and-concrete mixed-use structure is nearly 276 feet tall.

 HoHo Wien uses a docked wooden structure—composed of a ceiling element, edge beam, and supports—for the building’s framework.
 Cross-laminated timber panels, supported by concrete girders, help manage the structure’s floor-by-floor load transfer.